 Luckily for us it was a clear, crisp night.
 I love New England but not the cold!
 I had on my long underwear layers, pants, turtleneck, winter coat, hat, gloves and a scarf.
 My kids, not seeing snow thought they would be fine with just a light coat, however after they quickly realized that the heat of the car was not going to warm them up outside, they understood the importance of putting on hat and gloves when we got there.

 I know this might be obvious but it does say on the tickets, you may forfeit your spot if you don’t arrive during your reserved time.
-So to avoid disappointment be sure you reserve a time when you know you will be promptly.
+So to avoid disappointment be sure you reserve a time when you know you will be prompt.
 They will also not let you in if you arrive too early.
 Try to arrive within fifteen minutes of your reserved time.
 Keep in mind about school busses if you are traveling on a weekday, congested traffic at the entrance, saving time to eat dinner, slippery roads/weather when you are reserving your night for Winter Reimagined.

 We reserved a 5:30pm on a Friday night.
 After my older son got off the bus at 4:00pm, we had a quick dinner and piled into the car for our adventure at Tower Hill’s Winter Reimagined!
 Traffic for us was fairly light and to Tower Hill’s credit, they did have two policemen directing traffic at the Entrance and Exit which certainly helped with any congestion.